Celeb-Loved Spanx Faux Leather Leggings are on Sale

 RELATED CONTENT:

-The Nordstrom Anniversary Sale Is Here -- Shop the 20 Best Deals on Le
+The Nordstrom Anniversary Sale Is Finally Here -- Shop the 22 Best Deals on Leggings

 What Our Editors Are Buying from the Nordstrom Anniversary Sale